Sydney McLaughlin-Levrone coasts to 400 win at US track and field championships in her newest event - KTVZ

 “I’m ready — mentally, physically and emotionally,” said Richardson, whose national title in the 100 two years ago was stripped after she tested positive for marijuana.
 “I’m here to stay.
 I’m not back.
 I’m better.”

-Bryce Deadmon won the men’s 400 on Saturday, while Rudy Winkler took the hammer throw, Curtis Thompson the javelin, Marquis Dendy the long jump and Yared Nuguse the men’s 1,500.
+Bryce Deadmon won the men’s 400 on Saturday, while Rudy Winkler took the hammer throw, Nikki Hiltz the women’s 1,500 meters and Yared Nuguse the men’s 1,500.
 Maria Michta-Coffey and Nick Christie earned titles in the 20-kilometer race walks.
-Krissy Gear used a late kick to pass Emma Coburn and take the steeplechase title.

-The women’s 1,500 was a highly entertaining race, with Nikki Hiltz surging to the win over Athing Mu.
-Cory McGee finished third for the final spot at worlds, holding off Sinclaire Johnson who dove for the finish line.

-Like McLaughlin-Levrone, Mu is trying out a new event.
-Mu is the reigning world champion in the 800.

 Robert Gregory out of the University of Florida had the top time in the first round of the men’s 200.
 Noah Lyles has an automatic berth to worlds in the 200 as the event’s reigning champion.